freemansoft/wsl2-utils/README.md

 sudo apt install -y kali-linux-large
 ```

+## Launch

-Execute as you from Linux to bring up the Linux GUI
+Launch the WSL2 Kali desktop from a terminal window.
+It will run full screen on the current monitor.
+Execute _as you_ from a Linux command line to bring up the Linux GUI

 ```bash
 kex --win -s
 ```

-Execute as you from Windows to bring up the Linux GUI
+Execute this as you from Windows to bring up the Linux GUI
 ```dotnetcli
 wsl -d kali-linux kex --win -s
 ```